 a blunt or tapering anterior process, which is usually small and short, but which can project slightly farther forward than the anterior ball of the centrum in a few taxa (e.g., Trigonosaurus; Campos et al. 2005), and which is reduced or lost in some apatosaurines (e.g., Apatosaurus louisae; Gilmore 1936);

-the posteriorly-directed shaft of the cervical rib, which is typically rather longer.
+the posteriorly-directed shaft of the cervical rib, which typically is rather longer than the anterior process.

 The lengths of sauropod cervical rib shafts vary among clades.
 Long cervical ribs that extend posteriorly under one or more subsequent centra are primitive for sauropods (Klein et al. 2012).
 Particularly elongate cervical ribs evolved independently in mamenchisaurids (Young and Zhao 1972, Russell and Zheng 1993, Zhang et al. 2018) and in basal titanosauriforms such as Giraffatitan (Janensch 1950) and Sauroposeidon (Wedel et al. 2000).
 Cervical ribs in these taxa overlapped, forming vertically-stacked bundles.
-In contrast, diplodocoids evolved apomorphically short cervical ribs, which typically do not extend past the posterior end of their respective centra (Tschopp et al. 2015:231).
-This tendency reaches its greatest extreme in apatosaurine diplodocids, where the ribs are extraordinarily robust and displaced far ventrally from their centra on long, robust parapophyseal rami.
+In contrast, diplodocoids evolved apomorphically short cervical ribs, which typically do not extend past the posterior ends of their respective centra (Tschopp et al. 2015:231).
+This tendency reaches its greatest extreme in apatosaurine diplodocids, in which the ribs are extraordinarily robust and displaced far ventrally from their centra on long, robust parapophyseal rami.
 Cervical ribs projecting well below the centra are recognized as an apatosaurine apomorphy by Tschopp et al. (2015:248).
 For an extreme example, see C6 of the Brontosaurus excelsus holotype YPM 1980, illustrated by Marsh (1896:plate XX:figures 3–4).

 In all extant vertebrates with cervical ribs, these ribs either lack posterior processes entirely, or have short, simple posterior processes.
-The cervical ribs of crocodilians are more robust than those of birds, but not to nearly the extent found in apatosaurines.
-The cervical ribs of crocodilians and birds serve as the insertions of lateral and ventral (hypaxial) neck muscles (Tsuihiji 2007).
+The cervical ribs of crocodylians are more robust than those of birds, but not nearly to the extent found in apatosaurines.
+The cervical ribs of crocodylians and birds serve as the insertions of lateral and ventral (hypaxial) neck muscles (Tsuihiji 2007).
 The same function is hypothesized for sauropod cervical ribs, based both on homology (Wedel and Sanders 2002, Taylor and Wedel 2013) and on bone histology, which shows that the rib shafts are ossified tendons (Klein et al. 2012).

 Bifurcation in sauropod cervical ribs

-In some sauropods, the posterior ends of the cervical ribs are bifurcated, with two prongs pointing in different directions — e.g. Moabosaurus (Britt et al. 2017).
-In this paper, we document occurrences of bifurcated and incipiently bifurcated cervical ribs in various sauropod clades and consider what they tell us about soft-tissue anatomy in the necks of these animals.
+In some sauropods—e.g. Moabosaurus (Britt et al. 2017)—the posterior ends of the cervical ribs are bifurcated, with two prongs pointing in different directions.
+In this paper, we document occurrences of bifurcated and incipiently bifurcated cervical ribs in various sauropod clades and consider what they inform about soft-tissue anatomy in the necks of these animals.

-A cervical rib is described as bifurcated when the posteriorly-directed shaft splits into two sub-parallel shafts.
+A cervical rib is described as bifurcated when the posteriorly directed shaft splits into two sub-parallel shafts separated by a distinct notch.
 To date, bifurcated cervical ribs have been reported in just a handful of sauropod genera.
 Royo-Torres et al. (2006) described and illustrated bifurcated cervical ribs in Turiasaurus, and Britt et al. (2017) described and illustrated bifurcated cervical ribs in Moabosaurus (Figure 3A).
 Turiasaurus and Moabosaurus are both members of the clade Turiasauria, but bifurcated ribs are absent in Mierasaurus, which Royo-Torres et al. (2017) recovered as the sister taxon of Moabosaurus within Turiasauria.
 This implies either a single origin of bifurcated cervical ribs in Turiasauria, with a reversal in Mierasaurus, or parallel origins of bifurcated cervical ribs in Turiasaurus and Moabosaurus.
 In both Turiasaurus and Moabosaurus, the bifurcation of the cervical rib shaft manifests in the presence of a dorsal process whose trajectory diverges only slightly from that of the longer principal shaft.